era, with two series per year. Debuted in 1990. The two team captains are Ian Hislop (editor of satirical magazine

 - In another episode, Alexander Armstrong asked Paul which US State Sarah Palin was Governor of.
 He answered "Alaska" and was then asked when he was going to see her.

-- Working Class People Are Morons: Averted in that of over 300 episodes, Paul has won nearly twice as many as Ian, and Ian has won only three out of thirty-nine series — and one of those was Series 11, when Paul wasn't there.
+- Working Class People Are Morons: Averted in that of over 400 episodes, Paul has won nearly twice as many as Ian, and Ian has won only four out of forty-eight series — and one of those was Series 11, when Paul wasn't there.

 - A tie-in book presented statistics showing that Ian does answer more questions correctly than Paul, suggesting Ian just gets lumped with all the stupider guests.